Written By - David Bruton

 The first US Tech company to invest in Ireland was IBM when it opened its Dublin office in 1956.
 Then Ericsson invested in Ireland in 1957.
 The 1970s saw the arrival of Hewlett Packard, followed by Microsoft, Dell, Oracle, and Intel in the 1980s.
 The 1990s saw more FDI investment in Ireland with the arrival of Symantec, Fidelity, SAP, and Pilz.
 In 2000 Google, Yahoo, Sita, Amazon, eBay, Cisco, Aon, Facebook, Workday, Mastercard, and Citi set up Ireland operations.

-Ireland has a number of factors that make it an attractive destination for US Tech companies.
+Ireland has several factors that make it an attractive destination for US Tech companies.
 These include its membership in the European Union, its low corporate tax rate, its educated workforce and its good market access.
 Ireland's membership in the European Union means that US companies can trade freely with Ireland and have easy access to the European market.
 Ireland's low corporate tax rate of 12.5% is another major factor that attracts US companies.
 This is significantly lower than the US corporate tax rate of 35%.
 Ireland's educated workforce is also a key attraction for US companies.

 Ireland has been successful in attracting US companies in a number of different sectors.
 These include pharmaceuticals, medical devices, ICT and clean tech.
 Ireland is the world's largest exporter of pharmaceuticals and medical devices.
 Irish-based companies such as Pfizer, Johnson & Johnson and Boston Scientific are among the world's leading exporters in these sectors.
 Ireland is also a world leader in ICT.